waittim/draw-YOLO-box/README.md

 2. Clean up **save_image** folder.
 3. Run `get_origin_image.py` in your terminal.

-Now you have the raw images which have incorrect bounding boxes inside in the **save_image** folder.
+Now you have the raw images which were annotated incorrectly in the **save_image** folder.

 ## Others